richardli/gatesweb/docs/country_selection/Nigeria/RH_DELP_C_DHT.md

 ---
 # Place of Delivery: Health Facility+

-This Indicator represents the percentage of live births (or stillbirths) in the two (or three/five) years preceding the survey delivered at a health facility.
+This Indicator represents the percentage of live births (or stillbirths) in the two two years preceding the survey delivered at a health facility

 ## Prevalance map